 Issues such as security, data protection, regulatory compliance, scalability, and integration call into question the effectiveness of Excel as a tool to manage sensitive information such as SSL digital certificates.

-Follow the article and learn more about the risks associated with using Excel to manage SSL digital certificates and the best practices to ensure information security and business continuity!
+Follow the article and learn more about the risks associated with the use of Excel in SSL certificate management and best practices to ensure information security and business continuity!

 There is nothing wrong with the spreadsheets.
 They are even excellent tools for many different jobs, such as planning and managing some activities of companies in different segments.
 So we will start by showing its positive side.